-Create Quality Looking Courses – If you want to create beautiful quality courses but you don’t know anything about designing you’re in the right place.
+Create Quality-Looking Courses with Just a Few Clicks – If you want to create beautiful quality courses but don’t know anything about designing, you’re in the right place.

-No Technical Setup – Best of all I’ve found that Teachable takes all the hard technical stuff off your plate so you can focus on what you do best.
+Great for Beginners Just Getting Started – Best of all, I’ve found that Teachable takes all the complicated technical stuff off your plate so you can focus on what you do best.
 So dealing with things like where to host your course videos or figuring out which plugins you need to set up are all a thing of the past.

 What is Teachable

-To help you make a better decision here a few of the pros and cons I found with Teachable
+To help you make a better decision, here are some Teachable pros and cons.

 Pro: Full Control of Students

-First off, with Teachable you’ll get complete control of your students from their email address to analytical data.
-You’ll see what they bought and even how much they’ve completed your courses.
+First, with Teachable, you’ll get complete control of your students, from their email addresses to analytical data.
+You’ll see what they bought and how much they’ve completed your courses.

 Related Article: Teachable vs Udemy – Which is Better